etefera/kpt/docs/about/kpt-design.md

 ## Next Steps

 - See the [Configuration IO API Semantics] for when to use resource annotations.
-- Get a quickstart on writing functions from the [function producer docs].
-- Learn more ways of using the `kpt fn` command from the [reference] doc.
 - Consult the [FAQ] for answers to common questions.

 [Configuration IO API Semantics]: https://github.com/kubernetes-sigs/kustomize/blob/master/cmd/config/docs/api-conventions/config-io.md